-Emergency drought relief funding was provided to ZDM in 2016.
+Emergency drought relief funding was provided to ZDM in 2016 during the national state of emergency due to drought.
 An amount of R37 493 000 was made available in 2016 for drought relief interventions, and a planned 7 880 households were to benefit from this funding allocation.
-A summary of the interventions can be seen in the next table.
+More details can be reviewed under Chapter 10.
+Projects.